vivisthebest/GitMe/README.md

 GitMe
 ========

-A simple analysis of github statistics.
+An amazingly simple analysis of github statistics.
+Much wow!